kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 #### 2.1 Set the Visual Stage Description:
 <div align="justify">
-The screen is divided into two blocks one for code execution and other for output Functioning.
+The screen is divided into two blocks, one for code execution and other for output Functioning.
 At the top of the page, there are two buttons named "START" / "NEXT" and "RESET".
 An input box will appear on the line, where the input statement is written in the code block.
 The changes are displayed in the execution section.
 </div>